MainaliB/CSC275/README.md

 # Java

-This repository consists of all the work I did as part of the Java Programming class.
+This repository consists of all the work I did for the Java Programming class.

 Topics that I learn inlcude:
   - Objects and Classes